 - Heat the olive oil in a large heavy casserole or Dutch oven over medium-high heat until the oil is starting to shimmer, about 2 McAndrews

 - Cook the chicken, skin side down, for 5 to 6 minutes, until crispy and browned.
-Flip, being careful to keep the skin attached to the breast, and cook for 5 minutes more.
+Flip, be careful to keep the skin attached to the breast, and cook for 5 minutes more.

 - Remove the pan from the heat.
 Sprinkle with the garlic and rosemary.
 Add the lemon wedges and olives and drizzle in the white wine.